 Ignition Grants: The Center awards one-year Ignition Grants of up to $50,000 to MIT researchers who are doing promising yet still-unproven work on inventions with a potentially large impact.
 By funding positions for graduate students/post-doctoral researchers, a grant allows the team to conduct exploratory experiments, validate a concept, and/or develop a working prototype.
 Grantees who make significant progress toward validating the commercial viability of their invention are encouraged to apply to renew their funding via an Innovation Grant.

 Innovation Grants: MIT researchers whose inventions are sufficiently developed can bypass the Ignition Grant stage and apply directly for a one-year Innovation Grant up to $150,000.
+Please note that though you may apply for more than $50,000, depending on availability of funds, grants may be capped at $50,000.
 This grant supports the refinement and enhancement of an innovation, systematically explores potential markets, and assesses the commercial viability.
 The goal is to attract sufficient investment to commercialize a product and launch a spinout company and/or to license the technology to an existing company.